 Wildlife among the archaeology

-As well as an ancient site full of history Chedworth Roman Villa is a little haven for a variety of wildlife, some rare and some making use of the ancient remains.
+Chedworth Roman Villa is home to a variety of plants and wildlife, some rare and some making use of the ancient remains.

 Uniquely for a species which originated elsewhere, Roman snails are protected and can only be handled by those with a special licence.